 This is particularly relevant if the need is not thought to meet the threshold for CAMHS intervention.
 The SENCO, Pastoral Leader or DSL can discuss individual cases to gain information and advice with a CAMHS link worker.
 Training, supervision and support is available to staff to assist them with children's emotional issues and specialist roles in the school staff.

-Contextual safeguarding issues i.e. children vulnerable to abuse or exploitation outside of their families is taken account of.
+Contextual safeguarding issues i.e. children vulnerable to abuse or exploitation outside of their families is taken account of, and how the school can help to protect children accordingly.

 Responding to Disclosures - guidance for staff